LP-X Dokdo (Landing Platform Experimental)

 The LPX is a high-speed amphibious ship, based on the concept of "over-the- horizon assault."
 As the name indicates, the "over-the-horizon assault" comprises a military operation in which an amphibious landing operation is conducted with high-speed air-cushioned vehicles and helicopters from beyond the horizon, where they can't be detected or attacked by the enemy.
 The conventional LST (landing ship tank) has to approach the coastline for landing, at the risk of being fired upon by the enemy.

 The hull consists of four decks, this highest of which is the 1st deck [the flight deck], with the bridge superstructure.
 The flight deck can accomodated five UH-60 helicopters simultaneously.
-When the budget situation is improved, there is the possibilty that the NH-90 or the E101 Merlin will be adopted.
-An airplane hanger can be added for the UH-60 transportation helicopter and the AH-1 attack helicopter.
-An airplane shed spanning the lower deck is planned with multilayer structure and 2 formation elevator and 1 cadence elevator.
+When the budget situation is improved, there is the possibilty that the NH-90 or the E101 Merlin could be adopted.

 The 2nd deck is composed with the rooms of the dwelling sector, the command post and utility system of the crew.
-It will be able to accommodate a landing party with a strength 700 persons.
+It is able to accommodate a landing party with a strength 700 persons.

 The 3rd deck includes the well-dock for loading the 2 LCACs.
 It is able to load 70 tanks or 200 truck, but normally the load is 10 helicopters and 2 tank companies, along with their support equipment.
 While being entirely mechanized, it will be able to accommodate 1 battalion strength and the equipment and armament.